nathanmelenbrink/open-spectro/triad.md

 Changes for the next iteration:
 - Square cuvette instead of rounded vial
 - How far should the board be from the cuvette?
-SparkFun said 1 inch.
+(SparkFun said 1 inch.)
 - Use external bulbs?
 This seems like a hassle, is there any evidence that it would help?
 - Should we stick with the Triad?
-There are many open-source designs already on [PublicLabs](), but these are designed for a different method using a diffraction grating.
+There are many open-source designs already on [Public Lab](https://publiclab.org/wiki/spectrometry), but these are designed for a different method using a diffraction grating.
 The PublicLabs method claims to be accurate to 1nm in the range of 400-900nm, essentially the visiable spectrum.
 The Triad, on the other hand, is $70 and covers 18 bands ranging from 410-940nm.
 Another option is the C12880MA that was reviewed [here](https://impfs.github.io/review/), ~$400 and covering a range of 340-850nm.
 It would be really useful to be able to measure in the UV range (200-300) but I'm not aware of an affordable method to do so.